 Treat symptomatically.

-- For acute or short-term repeated exposures to highly alkaline materials: - Respiratory stress is uncommon but present occasionally because of soft tissue edema. - Unless endotracheal intubation can be accomplished under direct vision, cricothyroidotomy or tracheotomy may be necessary. - Oxygen is given as indicated. - The presence of shock suggests perforation and mandates an intravenous line and fluid administration.
+For acute or short-term repeated exposures to highly alkaline materials:

+- Respiratory stress is uncommon but present occasionally because of soft tissue edema. - Unless endotracheal intubation can be accomplished under direct vision, cricothyroidotomy or tracheotomy may be necessary.